LSWR G6 construction updated 21st July

 The left-hand picture (click to enlarge as ever) shows the steps and the wheel valances after my initial attempt.
 The valances are OK, but the step lining is in my view too thick and uneven.

 So I took my bow pen up again, loaded it with green paint and re-painted the inner edges of the lines.
 I did this also for the outer edges with black paint, and managed to make the lines both thinner and with more even edges (see the RH picture).
 Don’t look too closely though please: it is a long way from being perfect on close inspection.
 I’m hoping, though, that on a larger model steam engine like this one, close inspection will not happen too often!
+Here is a sequence of pistures as I do the lining on the rear of the bunker, showing the process.

 .